rcjj98/tp/docs/DeveloperGuide.md

 Step 6.
 A new `FindPersonCommand` object is created with the aforementioned predicate object as its parameter.

 Step 7.
 The `FindPersonCommand#execute()` method is called.
-It filters the current address book such that it satisfies the perdicate object and displays it on the screen.
+It filters the current address book such that it satisfies the predicate object and displays it on the screen.

 Step 8.
 A new `CommandResult` object is returned signifying that the command has executed successfully.